 The grant covered whichever was the lowest of either 80% of an employee’s regular earnings or £2,500 per month, plus the associated employer NICs and minimum automatic enrolment employer pension contributions on any subsidised earnings.

 Employers had to calculate the 80% using the employee’s actual earnings before tax, as of their last pay period prior to 19 March 2020 and they couldn’t include any discretionary fees, commission or bonuses.
 Any regular payments the employer is obliged to pay including past overtime, fees and compulsory commission payments could be included.

 For the majority of employers with full-time or part-time employees on a set salary, employers have to work out the following for the claim period:

 The amount the employer could claim for started to reduce.
 From August it was not possible to claim for employer NICs or employer pension contributions.
 In September and October the amount the employer could claim for earnings reduced to 70% in September and 60% in October.

 The amount the employer can claim for earnings increased back up to 80%, it is not possible to claim for employer NICs or employer pension contributions.
-The government will review the scheme in January 2021.
+The government is constantly reviewing the scheme.

 The employee was paid £2,400 in gross salary for February, the last full monthly pay period before 19 March 2020.